What are dermatologists thinking?!

 - The more stuff it contains, the higher the chance it’ll bother sensitive skin.
 Basic and simple works best for this skin type.

-Still, I’ve said it before and I’ll say it again: I can’t help but wish they removed Sodium Lauryl Sulfate and replaced it with a gentle cleanser.
+Still, I’ve said it before and I’ll say it again: I can’t help but wish they removed Sodium Lauryl Sulfate and replaced it with gentle cleansing agents.
 It’s true its friends make sure it won’t irritate most people’s skin but we have gentler options now, so why not use them?

 The Bottom Line